 Tim Hammonds, PhD, Deputy Director Drug Discovery, Therapeutic Discovery Labs, Cancer Research UK

-alliances.
+academia-industry alliances.
 During his 16 years at CRT, Tim has been central to establishing our small molecule drug discovery capabilities.
-Tim joined CRUK-TDL (then CRT-DL) after 5 years postdoctoral enzymology research at the University of Leicester and
+Tim joined CRUK-TDL (then CRT-DL) after 5 years postdoctoral enzymology research at the University

 Brent Harvey, Director, Alliance Management, Eli Lilly